 To keep progress in SA4 while respecting SA2 scope, this contribution proposes a phased approach.

-Phase 1 focuses on UE-only inference and related media handling in SA4.
-For network hosted inference, Phase 1 also considers inference in the DC Application Server (DC AS) using the existing data channel framework in Annex AC, without processing the conversational RTP media streams in the MF.
+Phase 1 focuses on:

+UE-only inference and related media handling in SA4, and

+Network inference and split inference hosted in the DC Application Server (DC AS) using the existing data channel framework in Annex AC, without processing the conversational RTP media streams in the MF.

-Remote inference in the MF and split inference are proposed for Phase 2 and depend on progress and guidance from SA2.
+Remote inference and split inference in the MF are proposed for Phase 2 and depend on progress and guidance from SA2.

 3 Impacts on Call Flow and Procedures

 Based on SA2 feedback, Phase 1 is structured to keep IMS conversational media procedures unchanged and to leverage the existing IMS data channel framework for AI-related exchanges.
-The key impacts are limited to data channel establishment and application-layer messaging.
-No MF model handling or MF inference is introduced in Phase 1.
+The key impacts are limited to data channel establishment and necessary messaging.
+No MF model handling or MF inference is introduced in Phase 1, it is however expected that application list, applications and models can be retrieved from the DCAR or DC AS.

 Conversational RTP media streams are established and handled as usual.
-The UE performs inference locally and any media processing remains within the UE.
+For local inference, the UE performs inference locally and any media processing remains within the UE.

 Where AI task discovery, configuration, or result exchange is needed, the UE establishes a bootstrap data channel and/or application data channel using existing procedures.
 These channels carry configuration, model retrieval references, and inference results or metadata.